LouisRaverdy/DiscordRPC/README.md

 # Discord plugin for Unreal Engine 5

-This plugin is designed for users of unreal engine 5.
+This plugin is designed for users of Unreal Engine 5.
 It will help you to create a discord presence for your game like this :

 ![ExampleFeed](https://user-images.githubusercontent.com/47295080/147773806-fbaae57b-51e7-400f-a1a4-88a92bd77bd4.png)